 Every offer is built from three measurable facts: confirmed purity, accurate weight, and the live precious-metal market rate on the day we assess your items.
 You see each figure in a written breakdown before you decide anything.
 See how we value gold and XRF testing explained for the full method.

-Indicative 9ct rates are published on our gold calculator, currently around £38 per gram.
-That figure moves with the live market and is a guide only; your firm offer follows the XRF assay of your specific items.
+Indicative 9ct rates are published on our gold calculator, last reviewed 4 August 2026.
+Those rates move with the live market and are a guide only; your firm offer follows the XRF assay of your specific items.

 Final offers depend on inspection, item weight, purity, hallmarks, stones, non-precious-metal components, condition and the live precious-metal market.
 Any prices shown elsewhere on this site are indicative; your firm offer is set only after an XRF assay confirms the purity and weight of your specific items.